 First impressions are the most important, right?
 And the first one here is a warm Irish welcome from Patricia, the wife of German chef/patron Sebastian Pasch.
-This vivacious woman from Offaly, in the heart of Ireland, is one of those front-of-house characters who make a restaurant experience particularly memorable.
-Patricia takes all the food orders from customers, says goodbye to each of them as they leave after their meal, and maintains a professional eye over everything.

 We ended the savoury part of our dinner with rack of lamb with a honey and rosemary crust and green beans.
 Succulent and flavourful, it was easy to understand why it’s become a house speciality.
-Two portions sizes are offered.

 Of the three desserts we tried we had two favourites: a superior fresh-tasting lemon meringue tartlet served with basil ice cream – number one for us – and the indulgent crème brûlée of Baileys and marinated cherries.